Section 2: Benefits and Absences

 A request for a medical leave of absence will be considered on the basis of the employee’s length of service, performance, responsibility level, the reason for the leave, whether other individuals are already out on leave, and the expected impact of the leave on the Company’s operations.

-The period of time during which an employee is on a medical leave of absence is unpaid and will not be considered time worked for purposes of determining eligibility for, or the amount of, certain benefits, such as PTO time.
+The period during which an employee is on a medical leave of absence is unpaid and will not be considered time worked for purposes of determining eligibility for, or the amount of, certain benefits, such as PTO time.
 When an employee returns from a leave of absence, the eligibility and accrual dates for such benefits will be adjusted forward to reflect the period of the leave.
 If a paid holiday falls during the period an employee is on a leave of absence, the employee will not be eligible for the holiday pay.

 Except as required by law, Xpress Cargo, Inc. cannot guarantee an employee’s position will be open when he or she returns from the leave of absence.
 If an employee’s former position is unavailable when he or she is ready to return to work from an approved leave, reasonable efforts will be made to place the employee in a comparable position for which he or she is qualified.
 An employee who does not accept the position offered will be considered to have voluntarily terminated his or her employment with Xpress Cargo, Inc., effective the day such refusal is made.